Nepal has returned to normal after the recent protests. Book your trek with confidence.

 • Stay at the local teahouse and experience the warm Nepalese hospitality.

-After breakfast, we will hop on a vehicle to Syabrubesi.
-The vehicle will drive on the Prithvi Highway, passing through picturesque countryside towards the north.
+After breakfast, we will hop on a vehicle to Syabrubesi (1,460 m).
+The vehicle will drive on the Prithvi Highway, passing through the countryside towards the north.
 We will pass rivers, villages, terrace farms, hills, and forests.
-The winding road of the Prithvi Highway also follows the Trishuli River, and we can catch a glimpse of the snow-capped vistas of Ganesh Himal.
-Similarly, as we get close to Syabrubesi, we will pass the bustling Trishuli Bazaar and Dhunche town.
-Depending on the road conditions, it will take 7 to 9 hours to reach Syabrubesi village.
+The road of the Prithvi Highway also follows the Trishuli River, and we can catch a glimpse of the snow-capped vistas of Ganesh Himal I or Yangra (7,422 m).
+Similarly, as we get close to Syabrubesi, we will pass the Trishuli Bazaar and Dhunche town.
+Depending on the road conditions, it will take 7–8 hrs to reach Syabrubesi village.

 Accommodations: